Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Related external links:

 Hyperwar - linked to the 1941 section of Robert Cressman's book, scroll down to Nov.
-24-1941.
+24-1941 (collision with DuPont).

-Sunk - 1943:
+Damaged - 1943:

 A report about the incident presented at the subsequent inquiry says the explosion on Thorshøvdi occurred at 04:10.
 Fuel oil from the tanks were thrown up into the air and the ship went down in the middle by No. 6 center tank and very loud cracks could be heard.
-Fearing she would break in 2 orders were given to take to the lifeboats and remain close until daylight.
+Fearing she would break in 2, orders were given to take to the lifeboats and remain close until daylight.
 Those who were amidships, inluding the captain, went into the port midships boat which was found to be filled with oil and water and was floating on the tanks.
-A large piece of iron had pierced the bottom of the lifeboat and had made a large hole.
+A large piece of iron had pierced the bottom of the lifeboat and had made a big hole.
 When a British Naval patrolboat came alongside 6 men were transferred to this vessel.
 The rest of the crew were in the other lifeboats from the aft of the ship.

 An inquiry was held in Gibraltar on Aug.
 15-1943 with the captain, the 1st engineer and the 2nd mate attending.
 It appears they already knew the cause of the explosions because a British Government diver had found clamps for securing wire to the bilge keels, and pieces of metal believed to be from "enemy bomb containers" had been found on deck.
 According to the captain's statements, the patrolboat that picked them up headed towards another vessel where a diver had just been sent down to examine the ship for limpet mines, and just as they reached it that ship also blew up (probably Stanridge), a piece of iron falling through the roof of the deck house and severely injuring the coxswain who was taken ashore by the patrolboat.
 Captain Svendsen adds that there was also an Italian on board who had been fished out of the water - perhaps this was one of the "culprits" who had not been able to get away before Stanridge exploded?